 TD Ameritrade was founded in 1975 as a US-based stockbroker.
 The company has developed a strong portfolio and is regulated by top-tier authorities such as SEC, CFTC, and FINRA.
 As one of the pioneering companies, many investors view it as a perfect alternative to Fidelity.

-If you are an experienced trader in need of solid research and a desktop trading platform will advance resources, TD Ameritrade is the most recommended option.
+TD Ameritrade is the most recommended option if you are an experienced trader needing solid research and a desktop trading platform that will advance resources.

 It also offers free stock and ETF trading.
-While you will have to pay for bonds, forex, and options, the fee is considered low compared to alternative investments.
+While you must pay for bonds, forex, and options, the fee is considered low compared to alternative investments.

 However, the future fee is high.
 TD Ameritrade calculates futures fees as a subject of the volume.
 Currently, it stands at $2.25 per contract.